 Berlin vs Los Angeles – Comparison Guide

-For that reason, LA is a melting pot of cultures, and overflowing with vibrant neighborhoods, such as Koreatown, Little Tokyo, and Chinatown.
+For that reason, LA is a great city and a melting pot of cultures overflowing with vibrant neighborhoods, such as Koreatown, Little Tokyo, and Chinatown.

 When it comes to travel prices, Berlin is cheaper than Los Angeles.
 A vacation in the German capital for one week usually costs around €768 for one person, while a trip to LA is around $1,342 (€1,277.19) for one person.